 Patrons who leave the hall before or during a performance cannot be reseated until the performance of that particular piece of music is over.

 Coughing, talking and noise can cause disturbance to the performers on stage and interfere with audience enjoyment.
 If you are in the middle of the concert and start to cough or need to open a plastic bag, please try to muffle the sound.
 TIP: wait for a loud moment in the music to do so!

 Mobile phones and alarm watches must be silenced during a performance, and you should check again after the intermission that these are turned off.

 The audience normally applauds when the Concertmaster comes on stage, and then again when the conductor and soloist(s) enter.
 After that, you may applaud at the end of each work, or when the conductor turns to you and bows, to show your appreciation.

 Some longer works may have several sections known as movements, separated by a brief, silent pause: usually the audience applauds only at the end of the entire work.
 If you are unsure, you can wait for the conductor to turn to the audience, or check the concert programme to see how many movements there are.

-The SSO store is located outside Door 1 (Level 1) at the Esplanade Concert Hall and Door 1 (Level 2) at the Victoria Concert Hall.
-A wide range of SSO recordings, artist CDs and other attractive SSO memorabilia such as kids’ tees and tote bags, is available for purchase.
+The SSO cart is located outside Door 1 (Level 1) at the Esplanade Concert Hall and Door 1 (Level 2) at the Victoria Concert Hall.
+A wide range of SSO recordings, artiste CDs and other attractive SSO memorabilia such as tote bags and umbrellas, is available for purchase.
 We are open before and after most performances, and during intermission.